ednsoares/Atividade-08/README.md

 <div id="regras">
 <h2>2.
 Regras do Jogo</h2>
-<p> A ideia do jogo é basicamente a mesma do tradicional jogo da memoria, no intuito de acertas os cards iguais </p>
+<p> A ideia do jogo é basicamente a mesma do tradicional jogo da memoria, no intuito de acertas os cards iguais. </p>
 </div>